-- 1. Tardiness to school-Students who report to school after 7:25 AM are to report to the middle school office.
+- Tardiness to school-Students who report to school after 7:25 AM are to report to the middle school office.
 When a student is tardy three times, he/she will receive a detention.
-Thereafter, any additional tardies will result in a detention.
-When a student is illegally absent for a portion of a day, such portions may be considered as cumulative and translated into equivalent days and may result in a referral to the District Judge. - 2.
+When a student is illegally absent for a portion of a day, such portions may be considered as cumulative and translated into equivalent days and may result in a referral to the District Magistrate. - 2.
 Lateness to class-If a student is late for a class, a pass should be obtained from the previous classroom teacher.
 If the tardiness is not legitimate and persists after being warned, a referral to the office will be issued by the current period teacher. - 3.
 Truancy-Staying away from school or leaving school without permission will result in a Level II disciplinary action.